 What do cavities look like?
 Why is it that it’s possible to go into a dentist’s office and have them tell you that there’s a cavity in your tooth, but you don’t see (or feel) a single thing?
-Can you see cavities and if so, what do they actually look like?
+Can you see cavities or dental caries, what do they actually look like?

 Since tooth decay tends to fall into “stages” of cavities—some of which are visible while others aren’t—understanding the development of tooth decay can help you feel more comfortable talking to your dentist about their treatment recommendations.